List of New Netherland placename etymologies: Collect Pond

-Fresh Water Pond near the southern tip of Manhattan, covering approximately 48 acres (194,000 m²) and running as deep as 60 ft.
+Fresh Water Pond near the southern tip of Manhattan, covering approximately 48 acres (194,000 m2) and running as deep as 60 ft.
 The pond was fed by an underground spring, and its outflow ran through the Lispenard Meadows marshes to the Hudson River.
-The nameCollect is a corruption of the Dutch word kolch (a small body of water), which was subsequently corrupted to kalch, and so on until it became Collect.
+The name Collect is a corruption of the Dutch word kolch (a small body of water), which was subsequently corrupted to kalch, and so on until it became Collect.

 Communipaw

 Site of summer encampment and counsel fire of the Hackensack Indians.